aeriaframework/docs/aeria-ui/components/aeria-grid.md

 ## Introduction

-This components returns a grid with standardized gaps and responsiveness breakpoints.
+This components returns a grid with standardized gaps and responsive breakpoints.

 ## Example